Arncil/MIxMI/README.md

 - [ ] Develop a more advanced UI with a levels system.

 ### Basic idea
-* In mi X mi, the main goal is to destroy all of the bubbles.
+* In MI x MI, the main goal is to destroy all of the bubbles.
-* The player shoots a bubble from a fixed place on the screen.
+* The player shoots a bubble from a fixed area of the screen.
 * Aiming and shooting are controlled via the mouse.
 * In each game, bubbles have one of a fixed number of colors.
 * A group of bubbles bursts when collided with a fired bubble of the same color.